 Get your glow on with this creamy, tropical Green Apple Smoothie.
 A blend of spinach, green apple, avocado, banana and pineapple is just what your body needs for an energizing boost.
-We love that this apple smoothie is packed with nutritious fruits and veggies for a healthy and satisfying breakfast or snack.
+I love that this green smoothie is packed with nutritious fruits and veggies for a healthy and satisfying breakfast or snack.

-We added a cup of nutrient-rich spinach to this smoothie.
-Spinach is a great source of iron and folate, and is naturally low in calories.
-It’s also high in immune-boosting vitamin C, and the potent antioxidants in spinach promote collagen production for healthy skin.
+I added a cup of nutrient-rich spinach to this smoothie.
+Spinach is a great source of iron and folate and is naturally low in calories.
+It's also high in immune-boosting vitamin C, and the potent antioxidants in spinach promote collagen production for healthy skin.
 Did you know it also contains calcium and vitamin K for strong bones?
 Boom!

 Banana naturally sweetens this apple smoothie.
 Bananas contain pectin and low-glycemic sugars, so they won’t cause your blood sugar to spike.
-You can use either fresh or frozen banana.
+You can use either fresh or frozen bananas.

 Glow from the inside out with this healthy green apple spinach smoothie.
 It’s a tasty way to enjoy a nutrition-packed snack.